reinhardh/supplement_deep_denoising/README.md

 Introduction
 ===============

-This folder contains code to illustrate results in:
+This folder contains code to reproduce the results in:

-**``Denoising with deep priors''**, by Reinhard Heckel and Wen Huang and Paul Hand and Vladislav Voroninski.
+**``Deep Denoising: Rate-Optimal Recovery of Structured Signals with a Deep Prior''**, by R. Heckel, W. Huang, P. Hand, and V. Voroninski.

 Licence
 ==========